botre/anki-decks/src/computer-science.md

 A function that takes a function as an argument, or returns a function.

+## Anonymous function

+Function definition that is not bound to an identifier.

 ## Prototypical inheritance

 The ability to access object properties from another object.

+## Dynamic typing

+The compiler or interpreter assigns a type to all the variables at run-time.

+## Interpreter

+Computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.

+## Double-precision

+Using two computer words rather than one to represent a number.